 Children can be exposed to different views and receive information from various sources.
 Some of these views may be considered radical or extreme.
-Radicalisation is the way a person comes to support or be involved in extremism and terrorism.
+Radical satisfied and the way a person comes to support or be involved in extremism and terrorism.
 It's a gradual process so young people who are affected may not realise what's happening.